livelihoods-and-landscapes/qfieldcloud/deployment-notes.md

 # Override base.html

 To override the html templates from django all-auth, `qfieldcloud/core/templates/account` - adapt the `base.html` template.
 Here, we add bootstrap5.

+# Override invite user form

+To override the invite users form, create an `invitations/forms` directory inside templates.
+Then create an `_invite.html` file from [here](https://github.com/jazzband/django-invitations).
+Configure the `_invite.html` file as required.

+# Edit User model

+In the file `qfieldcloud/docker-app/qfieldcloud/core/models.py` - under the `UserAccount` class change the number of allowed synchronisations per month and db limit sizes.
+Under the `User` class increase the number of invitations per month.